owl4ce/dotfiles/README.md

 EXCLUDE
 ```

 > Ensure the rsync command must be correct as above.
+Remove *EXTRA_JOYFUL*, for complete setup.

 > | Options                   | Description                                         |
 > |:--------------------------|:----------------------------------------------------|